 Keep in mind that the corset is designed to reduce the waist and mildly sculpt above and below.
 You do not want to drastically reduce your ribs or your hips as this will cause discomfort.
 Give your body and your corset a little time to adjust before trying to lace tighter… corseting takes time, patience and practice.

-Always loosen the lacing at the back of the corset before trying to open the busk.
-Failure to loosen the laces enough before opening the busk can cause undue stress on your body and the corset.
-Unfasten the busk gradually, if necessary loosen the back laces more if you have trouble with the final hook.
+• Always loosen the lacing at the back before trying to open the busk.
+Failure to loosen enough can cause undue stress on your body and the corset.

 • All the lace that was tied at the waist should be spread out to the top and bottom to remove the tension.

 • Unhook the busk gradually starting at the bottom and working your way up to the top.

 • Do not try to unhook the center clasp last - it will become very difficult to unclasp if it is left till the end.

 • Continue loosening the back if you have trouble unclasping the final hook.

 • To prepare your corset for it’s next wearing use a damp cloth to gently wipe down the lining.